-The main purpose of the Military Component is to identify, develop, and consolidate the moral qualities and ethical values which are essential for a military officer.
+The main purpose of the Military Pillar is to identify, develop, and consolidate the moral qualities and ethical values which are essential for a military officer.
 These qualities and values include: honesty, loyalty, integrity, honour, and courage.
 These are also very effectively captured in the College's motto of "TRUTH, DUTY, VALOUR."

 The personal, team, and leadership skills and values required of an officer must be exercised on a continuous basis, at all times, in all places, in all situations.
-The Military Component provides the necessary forum for the development and assessment of these qualities by exposing OCdts to a wide variety of training scenarios.
+The Military Pillar provides the necessary forum for the development and assessment of these qualities by exposing OCdts to a wide variety of training scenarios.

 Focus by Year

 The programme is designed to achieve three important transformations in the officer candidates over the four years at RMC.
 These are: adolescent to adult, imposed discipline to self discipline, and followership to leadership.
 The emphasis by year is as follows: